-- III.A.3. - A physician who has completed a residency program that was not accredited by ACGME, AOA, RCPSC, CFPC, or ACGME-I (with Advanced Specialty Accreditation) may enter an ACGME-accredited residency program in the same specialty at the PGY-1 level and, at the discretion of the program director of the ACGME-accredited program and with approval by the GMEC, may be advanced to the PGY-2 level based on ACGME Milestones evaluations at the ACGME-accredited program.
-This provision applies only to entry into residency in those specialties for which an initial clinical year is not required for entry.
-(Core) - III.B.
-The program director must not appoint more residents than approved by the Review Committee.
-(Core) - III.B.1.
-All complement increases must be approved by the Review Committee.
-(Core) - III.C.
-Resident Transfers
+- III.A.3.
+A physician who has completed a residency program that was not accredited by ACGME, AOA, RCPSC, CFPC, or ACGME-I (with Advanced Specialty Accreditation) may enter an ACGME-accredited residency program in the same specialty at the PGY-1 level and, at the discretion of the program director of the ACGME-accredited program and with approval by the GMEC, may be advanced to the PGY-2 level based on ACGME Milestones evaluations at the ACGME-accredited program.
+This provision applies only to entry into residency in those specialties for which an initial clinical year is not required for entry. ^(Core) - III.A.4.
+Resident Eligibility Exception